chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/design/layouts/panels/panels/index.md

 Overview
 Layout panels are containers to arrange and group UI elements.

-# Common Panel Properties
+# common panel properties
-## Panel attached properties
+## panel attached properties
 Used to let child elements inform parent element how they should be positioned in UI.
 Syntax: `AttachedPropertyProvider.PropertyName`